 Types of Premises Liability Accidents

 Nothing is more frustrating than sustaining an injury because of another person’s negligence.
 While car accidents are a well-known area of personal injury law, injury attorneys also represent clients in premises liability cases.
-At the Flanagan Personal Injury & Wrongful Death Law Firm, we offer experienced personal injury representation for many different types of accidents, including those that happen when you are a guest on someone else’s property.
+We offer experienced personal injury representation for many different types of accidents, including those that happen when you are a guest on someone else’s property.
 If you suffered injuries as a guest in a home or a customer at a business, you could be entitled to compensation and you only have so much time to present your case.
 Call our office at 1-(305) 638-4143 now to request a free personal injury case evaluation.

 In our last article, we reviewed the definition of premises liability law and various types of guest and invitee classifications.
 In today’s post, we’ll continue our discussion on the topic by exploring a few of the most common types of premises liability accidents.
 Continue reading to learn more.